lambdaclass/concrete/ROADMAP.md

    behavior, but writing it down is what prevents API-by-API drift.

    Deliverable: `docs/ERROR_CONVENTIONS.md` plus stdlib examples for parse failure, file-not-found, OOM/trap, bounds/trap, and ignored `Result`.
+   `docs/ERROR_CONVENTIONS.md` and `examples/error_conventions/src/main.con`
+   now demonstrate the three buckets.
+Remaining work: add the dedicated gate that asserts the fixture's compile result, caps report, obligations report, telemetry `trap_sites`, and ignored-`Result` negative so the convention is report-visible and cannot drift.
 Done when at least one audit/report fixture shows a public API classified as recoverable, one as fatal/trapping, and one as policy-gated.
 Feeds the Phase 7 std ergonomics work and the #35 error surfaces.

 13u. **Trap / debug runtime UX — shaped by #35 (2026-07-07).** Runtime traps
    (bounds, overflow, div-by-zero, OOM, checked-cast) currently abort without a